Rob Holding: Crystal Palace

 On 1 September 2023, Premier League club Crystal Palace signed Holding for a reported £4 million on a three-year deal.
 He made his debut on 26 September, away to Manchester United in the EFL Cup, playing the whole match and receiving a yellow card in a 3–0 defeat; it would turn out to be his sole appearance for the club.

 In October 2024, manager Oliver Glasner stated that Holding had been frozen out of the squad and was training individually following a disagreement between the pair.
 Holding subsequently deleted all references to Crystal Palace from his Instagram page and unfollowed the club on the platform, and went on to only make sporadic appearances for the under-21 side.

 Loan to Sheffield United

 On 3 February 2025, Holding was signed by EFL Championship club Sheffield United on a loan until the end of the season.
 He departed having featured once for Crystal Palace in the EFL Cup in one and a half years, and having made zero appearances in the Premier League.

 Colorado Rapids

 On 3 August 2025, Holding signed for MLS club Colorado Rapids on an 18-month deal after leaving Crystal Palace as a free agent.
+In April 2026, the club announced Holding had been granted a U.S. green card, and would now qualify as a domestic player.